Precision reconstruction of rational CFT from exact fixed point tensor network: The structure of FP Tensor

-\textit{The structure of FP Tensor} --- The FP tensor we propose, denoted as $\mathcal{T}^{abc}_{(i,I)(j,J)(k,K)}$, comprises nine indices.
+The FP tensor we propose, denoted as $\mathcal{T}^{abc}_{(i,I)(j,J)(k,K)}$, comprises nine indices.
 The labels $a$, $b$, $c$ correspond to the conformal boundary conditions of the RCFT, while $i$, $j$, $k$ represent the labels of the RCFT primaries, and the indices $I$, $J$, $K$ pertain to the descendants of their respective primaries.
 In the RCFT, $a$, $b$, $c$ and $i$, $j$, $k$ take values from a finite set, while $I$, $J$, $K$ live in an infinite-dimensional space.
 Consequently, the exact FP tensors possess an infinite bond dimension, as expected.
 The FP tensor, $\mathcal{T}^{abc}_{(i,I)(j,J)(k,K)}$, can be interpreted as the path integral of the CFT within an open triangle.
+See \figref{fig0b}.
 To regulate the path integral, we slightly modify the corners of the triangle and impose conformal boundary conditions labeled as $a$, $b$, and $c$ at each respective corner.
-The edges of the triangle correspond to states that represent boundary-changing operators that connect the two conformal boundaries associated with the given edge.
+The edges of the triangle correspond to states that can be mapped to boundary-changing operators that connect the two conformal boundaries associated with the given edge (See \figref{fig0c}).

-To show that they correspond to FP tensors, we need to demonstrate two properties: (a) the FP tensors should satisfy crossing relations, and FP tensors covering a large patch upon contraction reproduce exactly the same FP tensors covering a smaller patch. (b) Tiling the FP tensors on a surface and assigning appropriate contraction of the indices recover the CFT path-integral on the surface.
-These conditions are illustrated in \figref{fig1} and \figref{fig2}.
+To show that they correspond to FP tensors, we need to demonstrate three properties: (a) the FP tensors should satisfy crossing relations; (b) FP tensors covering a large patch upon contraction reproduce exactly the same FP tensors covering a smaller patch; (c) Tiling the FP tensors on a surface and assigning appropriate contraction of the indices recover the CFT path-integral on the surface.
+These conditions (a) and (b) are illustrated in \figref{fig1} and \figref{fig2}.
 As we will see, these requirements ensure that the FP tensors reconstruct the CFT partition function exactly.